-Ever increasing releases of greenhouse gasses could start a feedback loop and the temperatures could increase to rise.
+Ever increasing releases of greenhouse gasses could start a feedback loop and the temperatures could continue to rise.
 Even more species would go extinct and we would be unable to produce crops.
-If a negative spiral would enhance heating up the planet, life would become unbearable outside with negative consequences similar to the nuclear winter.
+If a negative spiral would enhance heating up the planet, life would become unbearable outside with negative consequences similar to those of a nuclear winter.